 Discussion

-This tree shows surprising similarity to the taxonimic tree one might expect if it had been built on sequences2 : The maize cultivars are all grouped together and there’s even the distinction between the non-stiff stalk (W22 and Mo17), iodent (Ph207), and stiff stalk (maize_v4) classes.
+This tree shows surprising similarity to the taxonimic tree one might expect if it had been built on sequences2.
+The maize cultivars are grouped together and there’s even the distinction between non-stiff stalk (W22 and Mo17), iodent (Ph207), and the stiff stalk (maize_v4) classes.
 Only maize_v3, which is

-the same cultivar as maize_v4 (B73) is waaaay out there where it probably doesn’t belong.
-We’re currently investigating this but it seems that a lot went wrong with the genome assembly itself, which would naturally influence the functional annotations derived from it.
+the same cultivar as maize_v4 (B73) is way out there where it probably doesn’t belong.
+We’re currently investigating this, but it seems that a lot went wrong with the genome assembly itself, which would naturally influence the functional annotations derived from it.

 The two medicago genotypes, while correctly placed together in one clade, are an outlier to the other legumes.
 In a taxonomic tree, their place would be switched with peanut.
-Steven Cannon, who is an evolutionary biologist working on legumes, assumes that the reason for that is that medicago has a much higher rate of evolution and gene birth and death than other plants [2].
-As you will have noticed, this is all just a work in progress at the moment.
+Steven Cannon, an evolutionary biologist researching legumes, concludes the reason for this result from medicago having a higher rate of evolution, gene birth, and gene death than other plants [2].
+As you will have noticed, this is all just a work in progress now.
 My PI and I will meet with Steven on Monday and discuss (among other things) the following questions – feel free to comment in your review if you have any input!

+This paper just begins to examine this unconventional analysis style.
+The following are examples of some of the concepts to explore in our future research:

 • How similar is this tree to the taxonomic tree?